mponce0/eHelp/README.md

 library(eHelp)
 ```

-### How does it work?
+## How does it work?
-After loading "eHelp" the function help() from the R system will be overloaded by a wrapper function that allows to intersect the calls to the help() function.
+After loading the "eHelp" package, the function help() from the R system will be overloaded ("masked") by a wrapper function that allows us to redirect the calls to the help() function either to our eHelp() function or to the R's core help() one.
 When the wrapper function detects that help is being invoqued in an user-defined function, then it offload the call to our own eHelp() function.
-The eHelp() function will parse the content of the inqiured function looking for comments decorated with #' and parse them depending on their content.
-In particular will take special care of the ones inclduing any of the keywords described before.
+The eHelp() function will parse the content of the inquired function looking for comments decorated with #' and parse them depending on their content.
+In particular, it will take special care of the comments including any of the keywords described above and the usage of the function.

 ## Examples